bruno-ah-um/Qrisp/JASP_QUANTUM_KERNEL_DIALECT.md

   op list. `scf.if` / `scf.while` ops that contain `jasp.*` ops inside their regions are not in the QPU-safe allowlist, so the pass would attempt to hoist them — silently producing invalid IR.
-In practice the IR produced by the current JAX tracing never places `scf.*` directly inside a `jasp.quantum_kernel` entry block (quantum control flow is handled before `lift_quantum_kernels`), but this is not enforced and should be guarded explicitly in a future revision.
+In practice the IR produced by the current JAX tracing never places `scf.*` directly inside a quantum kernel entry block (quantum control flow is handled before `lift_quantum_kernels`), but this is not enforced and should be guarded explicitly in a future revision.

 ### Pass: `drop_dead_wrappers`